Shaikh Paltu: History

 The intervention of Shaikh Paltu enabled Adjutant Baugh and Sergeant-Major Hewson, both injured, to rise.
-Some members of the quarter-guard detachment are reported to have attacked their officers with the butts of their muskets, while four others were ordered by the guard commander Jemadar Ishwari Prasad not to intervene in support of Shaikh Paltu.
+Some members of the quarter-guard detachment are reported to have struck their officers with the butts of their muskets, while four others were ordered by the guard commander Jemadar Ishwari Prasad not to intervene in support of Shaikh Paltu.

 Major-General J. Hearse, who with other officers had ridden to the scene, now took control of the situation.

 Pandey shot and wounded himself, and the members of the quarter-guard now obeyed orders.
-Hearse captured Mangal Pandey.
 Mangal Pandey "shivering and convulsed" with a chest wound was brought to the regimental hospital under guard.

 Aftermath

 Mangal Pandey and the Jemadar in command of the guard were subsequently court-martialed, and executed by hanging on 8 and 21 April respectively.